Styyx1/ADT/README.md

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.
-	- **Make sure you have downloaded the Creation Kit for Special Edition and not the old Creation Kit for Legendary Edition!**
+	- **Make sure you have downloaded the Creation Kit for Special Edition and not the ancient Creation Kit for Legendary Edition!**
- 	- **Make sure your version of Rare Curios is from within the Game and not from verifying with steam**
+ 	- **Make sure your version of Rare Curios is from within the Game and not from verifying with steam** if you think this is dumb for a list without AE DLC support, i do so as well, please join the wabbajack discord server an tell them cause I'm forced to require it.
+Same goes if you don't know how to install it, I do not support issues the app administration created.

 - x is not a whitelisted download: